VMatosECC/RapidJSON/README.md

 RAPIDJASON FEATURES
 - RapidJson is a header-only library.
 No need to link with a library.
 - It is a very fast library (faster than Boost and Qt)
-- It is a self-contained library.
+- It is a self-contained C++ library.
 It does not depend on any other library.
 - It occupies a very small memory.
 - Documentation: http://rapidjson.org/
 - Download from: https://github.com/Tencent/rapidjson/